graphprotocol/mission-control-indexer/README.md

 The `indexer-agent` and `indexer-service` each require configuration parameters to connect to the indexer systems and communicate with the network.
-These may be applied as startup parameters (detailed below) or as environment variables prefaced with the component name and formatted in all caps, so the indexer-service `ethereum` argument for example would be `INDEXER_SERVICE_ETHEREUM`.
+These may be applied as startup parameters (detailed below) or as environment variables prefaced with the component name and formatted in all caps, so the indexer-service `--ethereum` argument for example would be `INDEXER_SERVICE_ETHEREUM`.
 The components may be installed differently depending on your preference and existing infrastructure, see instructions for installing via NPM, Docker, or directly from source below.